timothymcmackin/timothymcmack.in/_pages/index.md

   Here's what I do:

   - Technical writing to simplify complicated software suites and guide users through their tasks
-  - Documentation and coding to combine generated API/SDK reference with handwritten information and examples
+  - Coding to publish technical information and combine generated API/SDK reference with handwritten information and examples
   - Leadership for teams of technical writers

   I've got examples of my work in my [portfolio](./portfolio).